Call us today! 949-716-1938

 Natural finishes make the ideal starting point for color options.
 Matte finishes maintain the aesthetic.
 The flooring color should complement or contrast with the other colors used in the room.

-Earth tones such as sandy beige, soft taupe, or warm terracotta work with rust red, ochre, or burnt orange to mirror the rocks in the Santa Ana mountains.
+Popular not only to biophilic design but also deemed as one of the industry’s trends for 2025, earth tones.
+Think colors that appear naturally.
+Colors such as sandy beige, soft taupe, or warm terracotta pair well with rust red, ochre, or burnt orange to mirror the rocks in the Santa Ana mountains.

 Neutral grays mimic the weathered look of rugged stone and mountain shadows.
 This flooring color pairs well with warm walls and balances cool tones in the room.